-Take the time to prepare well stocked Survival Kits and First Aid Kits or your home and business workplace.
+Take the time to prepare well stocked emergency kits for your home and business workplace.
 Make sure that your Safety Kits are easily accessible and clearly marked.
-It is important to inform family members or business associates about the location of the emergency supplies, First Aid Kits and safety kits.
+It is important to inform family members or business associates about the location of the emergency supplies.
 Purchase Car Emergency Kits for each of your family or business vehicles to prepare them for emergency or disaster situations when traveling.
-Check here for some useful safety kit and disaster preparedness information.
-Safety Kit Preparedness

 Other steps in your disaster planning process should include posting emergency numbers by every phone in the home and workplace, maintaining First Aid Kits and safety kits (replacing expired items), installing smoke detectors and taking CPR and First Aid classes.
 Communicating with your neighbors is also a good idea.
 Many times neighborhoods work together to create and practice disaster planning.
 It is always important to be thoughtful about people with special needs such as infants or the elderly.